 When you solve an equation using the standard algorithm (probably the way that you learned to add multi-digit numbers), you use a series of steps.
 This includes adding the ones first, carrying if needed, then adding the tens, carrying if needed, etc. These steps are committed to your memory, and for those who have excellent memorization skills, this can be effective.

 HOWEVER, the standard algorithm does not encourage understanding of place value and number sense.
-This is the main reason that today’s math instruction tends to shy away from the traditional algorithm.
+This is the main reason that today’s math instruction tends to shy away from the traditional algorithm in early grades.
 We want our students to possess REAL understanding of what they are doing.
 When students are taught methods that encourage mental math, they are able to think more flexibly not only about this isolated concept, but about other math concepts as well.

 Left to right addition is also effective for adding 3-digit plus 3-digit numbers.
 In this example, we can see that we add the hundreds first, then the tens, and then the ones.
 Lastly, we add all of those sums together.